clemenko/cosigning_carbide/README.md

 * Freshness - How old are the artifacts?
 * Repeatability - Is everything automated?

 There are quite a few steps in creating a Secure Supply Chain.
 Understanding the pieces is important to identify the surface area for attack.
 With Carbide, RGS is managing all these steps for the [Rancher stack](https://www.rancher.com/products).
-Carbide has achieved [SLSA - Level 3](https://slsa.dev/spec/v0.1/levels) for our products.
+Carbide has achieved [SLSA (v0.1) - Level 3](https://slsa.dev/spec/v0.1/levels) for our products.
 What Level 3 really means is:
 > The source and build platforms meet specific standards to guarantee the auditability of the source and the integrity of the provenance respectively.

 ![slsa](img/slsa3.jpg)

-With SLSA Level 3 our downstream customers have a cryptographically verifiable SBOM, Vulnerability Report and Image.
+With SLSA (v0.1) Level 3 our downstream customers have a cryptographically verifiable SBOM, Vulnerability Report and Image.
+Under the new [SLSA v1.0](https://slsa.dev/spec/v1.0/levels) specification Carbide is now at a [Build Level 2](https://slsa.dev/spec/v1.0/levels#build-l2).
+This is due to change in the spec focusing on the build side.
+The specification is going to add "tracks" in the future.

+> Note: The previous version of the specification used a single unnamed track, SLSA 1–4.
+For version 1.0 the Source aspects were removed to focus on the Build track.
+A Source track may be added in future versions.

 This is a great starting point for populating and internal enterprise registry.
 This is also a great starting point for the ingest side of a cross domain solution. `Cosign` can be used for both validating and signing the artifacts.
 Re-signing the artifacts creates a gate in which the new signature can validated downstream.
 In effect this process is creating a 100% verifiable Chain of Custody.
 Let's start looking at the technical side of things.
 But, we are going to need a few tools.

 ## Tooling

 We are going to need a few tools for pulling, and inspecting the images from Carbide.
 You can install these tools on anywhere on MacOS and Linux.
-Idealy, install these tools on a server that will be responsible for managing the Secure Supply Chain.
+Ideally, install these tools on a server that will be responsible for managing the Secure Supply Chain.
 Using local workstations is not a great idea for the automation pieces.

 * [cosign - From Chainguard](https://edu.chainguard.dev/open-source/sigstore/cosign/an-introduction-to-cosign/) - Security signature and validation
 * [jq](https://stedolan.github.io/jq/) - command line JSON parsing, available in most linux distributions